May Serenity Reign

 Mental health is a fragile thing, yet most of us go through our lives without the need to see a psychiatrist.
 Some struggle with mental health problems without recognising what they are struggling with and spend long periods in unnecessary suffering.
 It is often difficult to distinguish depression illness from low mood.

 There are mild, moderate and severe grades of depression based on severity and number of symptoms.
-The milder grades are best treated by support, counselling and psychotherapy, while physical treatment such as medication and ECT (Electro convulsive therapy) are more effective for moderate to severe forms.
-There is a range of psychotherapy and counselling approaches and a certain fit between the therapist, kind of therapy and patient is required for the treatment to work well.
+The milder grades are best treated by support, counselling and psychotherapy, while physical treatments such as medication and ECT (Electro convulsive therapy) are more effective for moderate to severe forms.
+There is a range of psychotherapy and counselling approaches and a certain fit between the therapist, the kind of therapy and patient is required for the treatment to work well.
 Then there are complications such as existing physical illnesses, medications, behaviours and risks, presenting alongside different notions, beliefs and attitudes towards the condition and its treatment.
 These make the job of psychiatrists like myself, very interesting and challenging.

 Dementia is a generic term used for brain disorders with memory problems along with disturbances in other brain functions.
-Early and accurate diagnosis help by preparing individuals and family for it and also help services to provide adequate care and support.
-It is possible to slow down some forms of dementia in their relentless progress to sever stages.
-However, assessment to carefully diagnose the type of dementia that best response to such treatment is essential.
+Early and accurate diagnosis helps by preparing individuals and family for it and also help services to provide adequate care and support.
+It is possible to slow down some forms of dementia in their relentless progress to severe stages.
+Assessment to carefully diagnose the type of dementia that best responds to such treatment is essential.

 I would endeavour to take you through this journey with care and sensitivity, offering the best support and advice individually tailored to you and agreed with you.

-I will offer my professional opinion and advice after consultation and work with you to come up with an individually tailored holistic care plan.
+I will offer my professional opinion and advice after consultation and work with you to come up with a holistic care plan.
 I will work with your GP, keeping him or her informed and offer to follow up care where required

 Medico Legal Practice